Minimax (TV channel): Visual identity

 On 20 February 2006, the original package image of logo, idents, bumpers and 4 mascot characters was fully replaced after 11 years.
 This time, the new package was designed by the Hungarian agencies Studio Baestarts and KGB Studios.
-The original six mascots were replaced with new characters with partially 2D-animated but slightly 3D styled ones, a girl named Mini, a boy named Max, and an anthropomorphic cat and dog respectively named Picicica, meaning "small cat" in Hungarian (Kočka Micka in Czech Republic and Slovakia), and Macikutya, meaning "bear-dog" (Cutulache in Romania, Bumbrlíček in Czech Republic and Slovakia).
+The original six mascots were replaced with new characters with partially 2D-animated but slightly 3D styled ones, a girl named Mini, a boy named Max, and an anthropomorphic cat and dog respectively named Picicica, meaning "small cat" in Hungarian (Kočka Micka in Czech Republic and Slovakia), and Macikutya, meaning "bear-dog" (Cuțulache in Romania, Bumbrlíček in Czech Republic and Slovakia).
 The mascots do not speak any dialogue, like the channel's idents and information boards.
 They also feature in a similarly dialogue-less series of animated PSA shorts called MiniKRESZ, animated by Studio Baestarts.
 In 2009, live-action versions of Mini and Max starred in the Minimax original show, MiniChef.

 In 2015, the closedown was truncated to just Mini and Max leaving, putting the pets Picicica and Macikutya to sleep, who come out the Minimax Other logo and idents would play as the next station opened.

 On 23 March 2013, the new logo and idents received a new fully 3D CGI rework which also switched to 16:9 image format the 2006 mascots being reanimated.

 On 1 July 2021, the Hungarian feed altered its presentation again, with a new rebranding designed by Bulgarian agency ROBO LAB.
 Mini and Max were dropped after 15 years while Picicica and Macikutya had updated designs, however, they only appear on the channel's websites now, not on air.
 The Minimax Channel feeds rolled out across the board on 1 August.
 These logos and idents introduced written information on start and end cards for commercial breaks, and for programme promotion.